 After all of the sightseeing of the first day of your 2 or 3 days in Granada, you’re bound to have worked up an appetite.
 Luckily for you, Granada has some of the best and most unique tapas

 So in the evening of your first day, forgo trying to find a table at one restaurant for dinner and opt to go on a tapas crawl instead!
 While it is almost certain that you have been to a Spanish restaurant or tapas bar in your home country, it is time to throw everything that you think you know about tapas out the window!
-The culture here is
+The culture here is completely different from what you’re used to at home.

 First things first, in Granada, tapas are included with a drink order.
 If you order a beer, glass of wine, or even a soft drink at a bar in Granada, you will get a small plate of food along with it.
 With each subsequent drink you order, you get another plate of food.